Motor City Machine Guns: New Japan Pro-Wrestling (2009–2010)

+Return to ROH (2010, 2016–2018)

 On February 13, 2010, Ring of Honor announced at their 8th Anniversary Show that the Motor City Machine Guns would return to the company on May 8 in New York City.
 On May 8, the Motor City Machine Guns were defeated by the ROH World Tag Team Champions The Kings of Wrestling (Chris Hero and Claudio Castagnoli) via disqualification, when the Briscoe Brothers interfered in the match.